-Too Close for Comfort: The Importance of Establishing Your Own Spaceby Mary on May 24th, 2017
+Too Close for Comfort: The Importance of Establishing Your Own Spaceby monica on May 24th, 2017

 There’s a time-honored joke that one spouse has to actively keep from killing the other when they retire.
 After years of having separate routines and delineated, individual spaces, to be thrown in a constant state of togetherness can take its toll on a marriage or long-term relationship.
 It’s important to do your ‘own thing’ – have your own space – occasionally – for your sake and theirs.